dgraph-io/workshop/1-getting-started/README.md

 - We have almost nailed the Dgraph schema!

 ```
-name: string
+name: string .
-age: int
+age: int .
-friend: uid
+friend: uid .
 ```

-- Int, string, float, bool, geo, DateTime, uid are the types available in Dgraph.
+- Dgraph has a rich set of data types: uid, int, string, float, bool, geo, and datetime.

 - Schemas are flexible in Dgraph.
-One could modify them anytime.
+You can modify them on-the-fly.

 ### Creating indexes

 - Indexes help you speed up queries.
 - An index has to be set on a predicate only if it's required for the queries.
 - For example, if your application needs to search a user by